eturkes/AD-CBD-exosome-proteins/README.md

     Emir Turkes can be contacted at emir.turkes@eturkes.com -->

-# AD CBD Exosome Proteins
+# AD Exosome Characterisation
 #### *This analysis is a work-in-progress*

-Analysis of exosome proteins in Alzheimer's Disease and Corticobasal Degeneration.
+Analysis of exosomes in Alzheimer's Disease.
 Other than the raw data, this repo contains everything needed to reproduce the analysis.

 To obtain the raw data and pre-computed results, please download this Google Drive folder: